mbifulco/edx-documentation/en_us/install_operations/source/configuration/sites/index.rst

 You can configure multiple sites within your Open edX installation.
 A site presents Open edX courses and content in an individual way.
 If you set up multiple sites, you can configure them independently of each other.
-For example, you can assign different themes to each of your Open edX sites.
+For example, you can assign a different theme to each site and specify which courses are available on each site.

 You host each site on a separate domain or subdomain from your Open edX installation.
 You configure the domain name for a site in the Django admin site